jfecher/golden-tests/README.md

 - `expected stdout: <multi-line-string>`: This keyword will continue reading characters, appending them to the expected stdout output until it reaches a line that does not start with the test prefix ("// " in the example above).
 If the stdout when running the program differs from the string given here, an appropriate error will be issued with a given diff.
 Defaults to `""`.
+Leading and trailing whitespace is trimmed.
 - `expected stderr: <multi-line-string>`: The same as `expected stdout:` but for the `stderr` stream.
 Also defaults to `""`.
+Leading and trailing whitespace is trimmed.
 - `expected exit status: [i32]`: If specified, goldentests will issue an error if the exit status differs to what is expected.
 Defaults to `None` (exit status is ignored by default).